googleprodkernel/asi/content/_index.md

   This is the first `[PATCH]` posting, i.e. the first code that's been presented as more than a prototype or proof-of-concept.

-  This was an attempt to introduce basic pagetable management without the actual address-space-switching logic.
+  This was an attempt to introduce basic page table management without the actual address-space-switching logic.
 Feedback from Dave Hansen suggests this is the wrong approach to getting ASI merged: